-Johnny was not a professional photographer.
+Jonny was not a professional photographer.
 Most of the elements of his montages came from other sources.
 However, he was a most enthusiastic amateur.
 I had to constantly run back to where he was pointing his camera and say, “Grandpa, come on, that's just another flower.”

 He just told me to be patient.
-Johnny was fascinated with nature.
+Jonny was fascinated with nature.
 His love of animals is well documented.
 The majority of the oil paintings that he produced in art school, and later destroyed, feeling that they were unworthy, were landscapes.

 CURATOR'S RESPONSE TO: JOHN HEARTFIELD WAS KNOWN TO HAVE A QUICK, FIERY TEMPER.
 DID YOU EVER WITNESS AN EXAMPLE?

 If I had to describe my grandfather in two words, they would be passionate and energetic.